carpentries/instructor-training/_episodes/20-checkout.md

 Trainers draw from their own experience and training when they evaluate teaching demonstrations, but we do provide a [rubric][demos-rubric] for their reference.
 This can be a helpful resource as you prepare.

-### 1 Lesson = Many Episodes
+### 1 Lesson = Many Episodes: preparing to teach a lesson.
-For your teaching demonstration, you will prepare to teach a lesson from one of the Carpentries lesson programs.
-You can refer to the lists of [Software Carpentry lessons]({{ site.swc_site }}/lessons/), [Data Carpentry lessons]({{ site.dc_site }}/lessons/), and [Library Carpentry lessons]({{ site.lc_site }}/lessons/) on the websites.
+For your teaching demonstration, you will prepare to teach **a complete lesson** from one of the Carpentries lesson programs.
+Please refer to the lists of [Software Carpentry lessons]({{ site.swc_site }}/lessons/), [Data Carpentry lessons]({{ site.dc_site }}/lessons/), and [Library Carpentry lessons]({{ site.lc_site }}/lessons/) on the websites.

 A "lesson" corresponds to a single line in the lesson table and a single repository in GitHub.
 (An example of a lesson: [R for Reproducible Scientific Analysis][r-gapminder].
 Some lessons have supplementary modules.
 You do not need to be prepared to teach the supplementary modules for your teaching demonstration.

-You will be asked to teach a short segment from your chosen lesson from this [list of suggested episodes][start-points].
-The host of the session will pick a segment of the lesson for you to teach on the day of the demonstration (An example for a segment could be: [Data Structures][r-gapminder-episode], so you must be prepared to teach any part of your chosen lesson.
-Note that, because we are particularly interested in your use of participatory live coding (or participatory work with spreadsheets etc.), you will not be asked to teach segments of a lesson that are entirely expository or that have dependencies or other complications to set up.
+**The Trainer hosting the session session may choose any episode of the lesson** from this [list of suggested episodes][start-points] for you to teach.
+(An example for an episode could be: [Data Structures][r-gapminder-episode]).
+Because we are particularly interested in your use of participatory live coding (or participatory work with spreadsheets etc.), you will not be asked to teach episodes that are entirely expository or that have dependencies or other complications to set up.

+**If your chosen lesson does not have any suggested episodes for start points listed or is not on the list, please consider choosing a different lesson.**
+Alternatively, if you
+think your lesson has good start points for participatory instruction, you may email the Trainer hosting your demo to request advice on whether your lesson will work for a checkout demo.
+Be sure to give yourself time to change course if your planned lesson will not work.

 ### Sign-up and Set-up
 To sign up, select a session that works for you on the [the teaching demo schedule Etherpad]({{page.demopad}}), and add